Skip to main content

 Cannabis

-We have access to pharmaceutical graded products both cannabidiol isolates as well as full spectrum low THC products.
+We have access to pharmaceutical-graded products both cannabidiol isolates as well as full spectrum low THC products.
 Ask us about using CBD for arthritis.
-CBD does have interactions with a number of other medications its important to have a conversation that takes into account all your pets medical treatments
+CBD does have interactions with a number of other medications It is important to have a conversation that takes into account all your pet’s medical treatments

 Studies conducted in the 1970s found that dogs have the highest number of THC receptors in their brains, more than any other animal studied, including humans.
-For this reason, dogs are very sensitive to cannabis products that contain THC, and pet guardians need to be very careful about giving THC to their dogs, so as to not create this adverse neurologic reaction.
-Very low THC cannabis, also known as “hemp” does not contain enough THC to create these adverse reactions.
+For this reason, dogs are very sensitive to cannabis products that contain THC, and pet guardians need to be very careful about giving THC to their dogs, to not create this adverse neurologic reaction.
+Very low THC cannabis, also known as “hemp” does not contain enough THC to create these adverse reactions however it may also not contain enough CBD.
+Pharmaceutical CBD oil is carefully filtered and purified to provide an optimal dose.
 They are a better bet for pets, due to their increased safety.
-Some experts believe that THC is important to give along with CBD to address certain difficult to treat conditions such as cancer.
-With further research we will learn more about whether this is true.
-Hemp-based CBD extracts have been anecdotally reported to help dogs with epilepsy.
+Some experts believe that THC is important to give along with CBD to address certain difficult-to-treat conditions such as cancer.
+With further research, we will learn more about whether this is true.
+CBD extracts have been anecdotally reported to help dogs with epilepsy.
 For treating cancer, it is still unknown whether CBDs can work effectively as a single therapy without THC or other anti-cancer drugs.
 At this time, there are no published reports utilizing cannabis for pets with cancer.

 Expert advice for Pet Obesity & weight loss